VLSLOHITH/OptiLapAdvisor/README.md

 For the good cluster both the Silhouette Score and CH Score is maximum and for the "3" clusters it is max when compared with "4". for n_clusters=3

 silhouette_score: 0.33397633394771564

 calinski_harabasz_score: 150.86539712098767

 for n_clusters=4

 silhouette_score: 0.3254319240222683

 calinski_harabasz_score: 135.13784192329877

 <h3>So, we are considering 3 clusters and it will also signifies the three generation laptops and we will see this at the end of this model.</h3>

+According to research the size of a good cluster should be between 5% and 35% of total size.

+Cluster0 population:29.86

+Cluster2 population:32.96

+Cluster1 population:31.83